 The compensation process begins with filling in a military accident/service-related illness form, which is delivered to the State Treasury by the brigade-level unit's occupational safety delegate.
-The person who has been injured or has fallen ill can apply for compensation themselves from the State Treasury via the Internet.
-Get yourself a Citizen's Account (asiointitili.fi), as this makes dealing with the State Treasury much faster.
-You will then receive any decisions concerning your applications onto your Citizen's Account.
+The person who has been injured or has fallen ill can apply for compensation themselves from the State Treasury over the Internet.
+Open a Citizen's Account (asiointitili.fi), as this makes dealing with the State Treasury much faster.
+Decisions concerning your applications will be entered directly into your Citizen's Account.
 The account also gives you direct access to the State Treasury's customer service.